 Consulting with an experienced employee rights lawyer in Columbus, Ohio, will help you understand what information to document related to when you are working and how you can speak with co-workers without creating further problems.
 Be aware, too, that employers who cheat their workers out of fair wages and earned overtime might choose to retaliate in other ways against employees who raise concerns.
 This type of retaliation is unlawful.
 Seeking advice from an attorney will give a ready legal champion and ally to protect you against wrongful termination or another type of illegal treatment.

-While you do need to collect evidence that you are getting regularly shorted on pay, you do not need to continue suffering exploitation as a worker in order to make your case.
-You can seek unpaid wages and overtime for up to two years after receiving your last short paycheck.
+While you do need to collect evidence that your employer shorts your paycheck regularly, you do not need to continue suffering exploitation as a worker in order to make your case.
+You can seek unpaid wages and overtime for up to two years after receiving your last short paycheck from employer.
 Importantly, you have no legal duty to tell your employer that you are leaving because of unfair or illegal pay practices.

-The unpaid wage lawyers in the Columbus, Ohio, office of The Friedmann Firm welcome opportunities to fight for back pay and unpaid overtime.
+The unpaid wage lawyers in the Columbus, Ohio, office of The Friedmann Firm welcome opportunities to fight for short paycheck and unpaid overtime.
 We offer free, confidential consultations, so call us with your questions and concerns at (614) 610-9755.
 We also take appointment online through this contact form.